 Amex Cobalt first-year bonus

-This bonus offer allows you to earn up to 30,000 extra points in your first year as an Amex Cobalt cardholder.
+This bonus offer allows you to earn up to 45,000 bonus points in your first year as an Amex Cobalt cardholder.

 I track my budget pretty carefully, but I always forget to account for my credit card’s annual fee hitting my account.
 The Amex Cobalt Card has adopted the more modern and predictable approach of a smaller monthly fee.
 At $10/month, the annualized total is pretty similar to other rewards cards on the market, but it is also unlikely to take you by surprise.